keirthana/anbox-cloud-docs/reference/cmd-ref/amc-command-reference/remote.md

 ---
 # `remote`

 The `remote` command allows interacting with remote Anbox Management Service (AMS) daemons.
-See [How to control AMS remotely](https://discourse.ubuntu.com/t/17774) for more information.
+See {ref}`howto-access-ams-remote` for more information.

     amc remote <subcommand>